 An EU authorised health claim says that high levels of cocoa flavanols have a positive impact on elasticity of blood vessels which contributes to normal blood flow.
 Agricultural practices and the processing of chocolate can all have an impact on the level of flavanols that reach the finished product, but the more the better.
 Fazer is continuously working hard to find ways to preserve as much cocoa flavanols in our chocolate as possible.

 According to the official health claim, you need to consume at least 200mg of cocoa flavanols to achieve the health benefits.
-That’s equivalent to two Karl Fazer Dark 70% chocolates, 1/6 of a tablet of irresistible Fazer Pure Dark, or 12 squares of Karl Fazer Milk Chocolate.
+That’s equivalent to four Karl Fazer Dark 70% chocolates or 1/3 of a tablet of irresistible Fazer Pure Dark.

 Naturally, the more cocoa that chocolate contains, the more nutrients from the cocoa fruit it will retain.
 Therefore, dark chocolate generally contains more of these nutrients.
 However, milk chocolate often contains many of the healthy components of milk, such as calcium and vitamin B2.